ntoand/ClusDoC/INOUT.md

 - N+6				LrAboveThreshold
 - N+8				AllChanDensity

-Some columns are added to store results for combined data (avoiding conflicting with results of channel 1 or 2)
+Some columns are added to store results for combined data (version 1.4.0, avoiding conflicting with results of channel 1 or 2)

-- N+9				CombinedClusterID
+- N+9				PoCScore
-- N+10				PoCScore
+- From N+10			CombinedClusterID (for pairs Ch1_Ch2, Ch1_Ch3, ...)

 ## Cluster output table (DBSCAN)